 As with all personal injury claims, we strongly recommend obtaining legal advice about your rights to claim as soon as possible as there are strict time limits that may be fatal to your entitlements to claim compensation.

-If you have a workers compensation claim, please contact Department Manager Kelli Costin on direct line 07 5553 5888, Freecall 1800 621 071 or email: [email protected] for a free initial consultation and discuss our ‘No Win, No Fee’ terms.
+If you have a workers’ compensation claim, please contact Compensation Law Department Manager Kelli Costin on direct line 07 5506 8220, freecall 1800 621 071 or email firstname.lastname@example.org for a free initial consultation and discuss our ‘No Win, No Fee’ service.